-- be the first step in a process of "grooming" (see below) - provoke a sense of obligation in the recipient towards the donor - consciously or unconsciously influence decisions made by the public entity - cause a perception of undue influence - be perceived as taking a bribe or secret commission - benefit some individuals or organisations through influence or unjust decisions, while unfairly disadvantaging others.
+- be the first step in a process of being improperly influenced (see below) - provoke a sense of obligation in the recipient towards the donor - consciously or unconsciously influence decisions made by the public entity - cause a perception of undue influence - be perceived as taking a bribe or secret commission - benefit some individuals or organisations through influence or unjust decisions, while unfairly disadvantaging others.

-Beware of grooming
+Beware of being improperly influenced

-CCC corruption investigations have found instances in which suppliers set out to create false friendships and used gifts and benefits to manipulate buyers3.
-The CCC refers to this practice as "grooming", where the main purpose for the perceived friendship and distribution of gifts or benefits is simply to create a favourable impression with an employee (for example, a purchasing decision-maker).
+The CCC and other integrity agencies have found instances in which suppliers set out to create false friendships and used gifts and benefits to manipulate public service employees.
+The perceived friendship and distribution of gifts or benefits is used to create a favourable impression with an employee (for example, a purchasing decision-maker) and to influence their decision.

 Success is achieved once the employee accepts the gift or benefit.
 The result is that the employee's favourable opinion of the supplier consciously or unconsciously influences future buying decisions.
-Invitations to a corporate sporting box or tickets to a concert, a free lunch, a free game of golf at an exclusive golf club, especially during times where no Invitations to Tender or supply contracts are available, may be examples of grooming.
+Invitations to a corporate sporting box or tickets to a concert, a free lunch, a free game of golf at an exclusive golf club, especially during times where no Invitations to Tender or supply contracts are available, may be examples of improper influence.